-“The Indigenous Business sector has grown exponentially in the past few years, with an estimated 12,000 known Indigenous owned and run businesses,” says Suzi Hullick, Westpac’s State General Manager, SA & NT Commercial Bank.
+“The Indigenous Business sector has grown exponentially in the past few years, with an estimated 12,000 known Indigenous owned and run businesses,” according to Westpac’s State General Manager, SA & NT Commercial Bank, Suzi Hullick.

-A Dunghutti woman, Carol grew up on a mission in east Armidale.
-Her career began almost 30 years ago working in government in Aboriginal Affairs, education, housing and Child Protection developing and writing policy.
+Murawin is an Indigenous owned professional services consultancy providing cross-cultural engagement among other services.
+Carol Vale is Managing Director and a Dunghutti woman.
+Carol grew up on a mission in east Armidale and her career began almost 30 years ago working in government in Aboriginal Affairs, education, housing and Child Protection developing and writing policy.
 In 2014 she took the leap into business ownership cofounding her professional services firm Murawin – a Dunghutti word meaning ‘to be educated’.
 Carol has since become a serial entrepreneur, running her for profit consultancy to finance four other not-for-profit initiatives in the areas of education, healing and business development.

-On a cold Friday afternoon, we meet in the café of a large international up-market hotel for coffee.
-Carol immediately wonders why an Indigenous company couldn’t own and run such an establishment and asks why, at the very least, there aren’t Indigenous designed napkins in the supply chain rather than the plain black on offer?
+Recently, we met in the foyer café of a large international up-market hotel for coffee and a chat.
+Carol immediately wonders why an Indigenous company couldn’t own and run the establishment in which we are sitting, and also asks why, at the very least, there aren’t Indigenous designed napkins being used rather than the plain black on offer?
 She also wonders where the Indigenous made cakes and biscuits are?
-After all, wouldn’t they contribute to a uniquely Australian experience for the café’s clients?
+After all, produce such as this would contribute to a uniquely Australian experience for the café’s clients.

 Carol is passionate about building Indigenous business and opportunities and believes that empowering women to begin their own businesses in their communities is an essential step in redressing inequality.